Logo: small map of Scotland

 One of the more obvious recent developments took place in the 1960s when the Cockenzie Power Station was built on the coastal site of a disused coal mine just to the west of Cockenzie and Port Seton.
 The site was chosen to make use of the excellent coal supplies available locally, the good rail links, and the availability of seawater for cooling: hence the absence of cooling towers.

-But though the power station dominates westward views from the village, there are less attractive neighbours you could have.
-And and the continuing presence of the power station has probably helped protect the communities here from being swamped by their proximity of Edinburgh, only a dozen miles to the west.
-As a result the villages retains the sense of living and working places rather than dormitories.
-In many ways Cockenzie and Port Seton feel much more like the sort of fishing villages found on the coast of Aberdeenshire or Moray than somewhere right on the doorstep of Scotland's booming capital.
+But though the power station dominated westward views from the village, there were less attractive neighbours you could have had.
+And and the presence of the power station probably helped protect the communities here from being swamped by their proximity of Edinburgh, only a dozen miles to the west.
+As a result the villages retain the sense of living and working places rather than dormitories.
+In many ways Cockenzie and Port Seton feel much more like the sort of fishing villages found on the coast of Aberdeenshire or Moray than somewhere right on the doorstep of Scotland's capital.
+Cockenzie Power Station was demolished in September 2015 and that will probably open up the village to a faster pace of future development.